GeoFlood (v1.0.0): Computational model for overland flooding: Adaptive mesh refinement using quadtree meshing

 \section{Adaptive mesh refinement using quadtree meshing}

 The multi-resolution grid hierarchy in ForestClaw is a composite structure of non-overlapping fixed-sized grids (e.g. $32~\times~32$), each stored as a leaf in a quad or octree forest.
-This makes it easy to apply Cartesian mesh methods to problems with complex geometries like a cubed sphere and other non-regular regions.
+The multi-block structure available in the forest-of-trees paradigm inherited from p4est makes it possible to solve problems on, for example, the cubed-sphere.